Gain financial insights

 ETF vs mutual fund

-When it comes to investing in India, “Mutual Fund Sahi Hai” is a line we’ve all heard.
+When it comes to investing in India, “Mutual Fund Sahi Hai” is a line we have all heard.
 Over the years, mutual funds have become one of the most trusted ways to invest in India.
-But with ETFs (exchange-traded funds) getting popular, many investors are asking: “Wait, EF vs Mutual fund- what’s the difference?
+But with ETFs (Exchange-Traded Funds) becoming more popular, many investors raised new questions: ETF vs Mutual fund – what’s the difference?
+Should I stay with mutual funds?
 Should I switch?
 Are ETFs better?”

 ETF vs Mutual Fund: What’s the Difference?